IVSoftware/files-and-folders/README.md

     public event PropertyChangedEventHandler?
 PropertyChanged;
 }
 ```

 ___

 **Managing the (actual) Hierarchy**

-This isn't to say that there's not a tree structure involved, but consider the very portable approach of managing the hierarchy in a runtime XML document, but then projecting it onto a flat list to display it in a tree-like view.
+This isn't to say that there's not a tree structure involved _somewhere_, but consider the very portable approach of managing the hierarchy in a runtime XML document, but then projecting it onto a flat list to display it in a tree-like view.
 Here's what you're seeing here.

-- The `Placer` code block projects the file names onto the XML document.
+- The `Placer` code block projects the flat file names onto the XML document in 2D.
 - The `System.Xml.Linq.Changed` event is used to detect when the data model sets "+" or "-" as a attribute on the bound node.
 - The `ObservableCollection<FileItem>` in this non-optimized version is cleared then repopulated using the `VisibleFileItems` iterator on the XML root model.

+The `Placer` scheme is going to support optimizing by progressively loading child nodes on demand if you decide to do that.
+I also tried partial updates to the FileItems list (more like a reconcile than a total refresh) but it didn't really seem that much faster (but it might be smoother).

+___

 ```
 // <PackageReference Include = "IVSoftware.Portable.Xml.Linq.XBoundObject" Version="1.4.0-prerelease" />